ayushsgithub/recyclerView_imageView_Glide/README.md

 # RecyclerView with ImageView and Glide

-This Android project demonstrates the use of `RecyclerView` to display a list of images efficiently, utilizing the `Glide` library for image loading and caching.
+This Android project demonstrates the use of `RecyclerView` to display a list of images efficiently, utilizing the `Glide` library for image loading.

 ## Features